Introduction to Postgres add user

 | VALID UNTIL 'expirytime'

-Using the above create command the new user can be created and along with that other options can also be assigned.
+Using the above create command, the new user can be created, and other options can also be assigned.

 - Name – It is the name of the user or role whose properties or password you want to change.

 - Option – We can change multiple parameters and privileges associated with the user using this format.
-Some of the option properties are mentioned in the following section.
+The following section lists some of the option properties.

-- SYSID uid – It is the user id that is assigned to the user when the user is created to identify the user uniquely in the database server.
+- SYSID uid – The SYSID UID represents the user ID assigned to uniquely identify the user in the database server during the creation process.
 It is not necessary to mention.
-If not mentioned then the system assigns the value that is equal to maximum user-id plus one to the current user id that is being created.
+If you do not explicitly specify a value, the system will automatically assign a value equal to the maximum user ID plus one to the current user ID being created.

 - CREATEDB – This can be specified if you want to give the privilege to the user to create a new database

-- NOCREATEDB – This can be mentioned if you want to restrict the user from creating any new database.
+- NOCREATEDB – The NOCREATEDB option can be specified to restrict the user from creating any new databases.

 - CREATEUSER – This property can be specified to allow the user to create new users.

-- ENCRYPTED – This property determines whether the password stored in the pg_catalog’s pg_shadow table is stored in the form of an MD5 encrypted format.
+- ENCRYPTED – The ENCRYPTED property determines if the password stored in the pg_catalog’s pg_shadow table is in MD5 encrypted format.

-- UNENCRYPTED – The password is not stored in encrypted format in pg_catalog.
-If neither ENCRYPTED or UNENCRYPTED property is specified and neither this is done while user creation then the default password storing mechanism is decided based on password_encryption configuration variable.
+- UNENCRYPTED – The pg_catalog does not store the password in an encrypted format.
+If the ENCRYPTED or UNENCRYPTED property is not specified during user creation and no default password storing mechanism is set, the password encryption method will be determined by the password_encryption configuration variable.

 - PASSWORD – The new Password is the string that you want to set as the password for the user.
-If this field is not specified and the user doesn’t have any previously set password to it then no authentication will be done for the user and the user can log in to the system without mentioning the password.
-But in case if you switch to a password authentication system then the user won’t be able to log in.
+If this field is not specified and the user has no previously set password, the user will not require authentication.
+They will be able to log into the system without providing a password.
+But if you switch to a password authentication system, the user won’t be able to log in.

 - VALID UNTIL expirytime – This field can be used if you want to allow the set password up to some specific period.
 This field if the timestamp up to which you want to permit the assigned password to work.